rob-sullivan/50-chatgpt-projects/README.md

 ## 6. Essay Topic Generator

-## 7. Voice Dictation (Speech-To-Text-To-Speech)
+## 7. Voice Dictation (Speech-To-Text)
-In this project I get chatgpt to transcribe my voice and then speak back replies to me
+In this project I get chatgpt to transcribe my voice

 ## 8. Email Scraper
 In this project I scape emails from linkedin by asking chatgpt to get me a list of [People] who work in [Industry]